 A sensory bin is a tactile, hands-on learning experience for our students.
-Sensory bins are in contained spaces such as a simple container like a Rubbermaid box or it can be an actual sensory table.
+Sensory bins are in contained spaces such as a simple container like a Rubbermaid box or can be an actual sensory table.
 In our classroom, our sensory bin is just a Rubbermaid container.
 When thinking of containers for your sensory bins, you want something that is big enough for students to get their hands in and play and dig and scrape and dump without the filler materials falling out.
 Just think about your classroom and the space you have and pick an appropriate size container!

 Why do I need or want sensory bins in my class?

 That’s an easy answer.
 Sensory bins are fun, engaging, and easy to differentiate.
 But they also offer a lot more than that.
 Sensory bins are a great way to get the benefits of sensory play without a big mess!
 And sensory bins are a fantastic way to incorporate fine motor skills into the classroom on a daily basis!

 Sensory bins offer the kids a hands-on way to explore their world using their hands and senses!
 Our sensory bins give the kids a chance to explore the world through different materials and fillers and textures!
 Sensory bins can be calming for our students too!
 There is something very soothing about running your hands through some confetti or rice!
 Yeah…it even works for adults.
 You never know when you’ll come into my room and see me running my hands through the sensory bin to calm and soothe myself!

 Sensory bins offer a chance for our kids to play and be social.
 They get to dig and play in different kinds of fillers and materials while talking to their friends about what they’re doing and what they’re feeling and experiencing.
 Sensory bins also offer great language development experiences for our students, especially when they’re working with a friend!
 The tactile learning allows for great conversations!

 Sensory bins allow for differentiated practice or review of skills that we’ve learned.